-Overall the inspector found that the governance and management arrangements within the centre enhanced its capacity and capability.
+Overall inspectors found that the governance and management arrangements within the centre enhanced its capacity and capability.
 These systems ensured residents' quality of life was supported and enhanced.
+However, some improvements in the maintenance of rotas and the frequency of supervision was required.

 There were clearly defined management structures which identified the lines of authority and accountability within the centre.
 Staff spoken with could clearly identify how they would report any concerns about the quality of care and support in the centre and highlighted that they would feel comfortable raising concerns if they arose.
 Staff reported directly to the person in charge, who in turn reported to a service manager.
 The centre had good oversight arrangements in place, including the completion of six monthly unannounced inspections of quality and safety of care.
-Where areas of improvement were Additionally, an annual review of the quality and safety of care within the centre was completed in consultation with residents.
+Additionally, an annual review of the quality and safety of care within the centre was completed in consultation with residents.

 Staffing arrangements at the centre were appropriate to meet the needs of residents and reflected what was outlined in the statement of purpose.
 From a review of the roster it was clear that there was an appropriate skill mix of staff employed at the centre.
 The person in charge had ensured that there was both a planned and actual roster which was maintained.
+However, these required some improvement to ensure the hours staff worked within the centre were accurately recorded.
 Staff spoken with were knowledgeable and informed of key areas such as residents' needs, safeguarding and infection prevention and control.
 The inspector observed staff supporting residents in a caring and dignified manor during the inspection.

 There was a schedule of staff training in place that covered key areas such as safeguarding vulnerable adults, infection control, fire safety and manual handling.
 The person in charge maintained a register of what training was completed and what was due.
 This training enabled staff to provide evidence based care and enabled them to support residents with their assessed needs.
-Staff supervision was provided in line with the providers policy on supervision. \Staff noted they felt well supported during the supervision process.
+Staff supervision was provided but the frequency of this supervision was not in line with the providers policy on supervision.